source-academy/frontend/README.md

 1. `REACT_APP_DEPLOYMENT_NAME`: The name of the Source Academy deployment.
 This will be shown in the `/welcome` route.
 Defaults to 'Source Academy'.
 1. `REACT_APP_PLAYGROUND_ONLY`: Whether to build the "playground-only" version, which disables the Academy components, so only the Playground is available.
 This is what we deploy onto [GitHub Pages](https://source-academy.github.io).
-1. `REACT_APP_ENABLE_GITHUB_ASSESSMENTS`: Whether to enable the GitHub Assessments feature.
-Off by default.
 1. `REACT_APP_SHOW_RESEARCH_PROMPT`: Whether to show the educational research consent prompt to users.
 This is mainly for instructors using their own deployment of Source Academy @ NUS to disable this prompt.

 ## Projects